oloed/webactors/README.md

-Not only can WebActors be used within a worker, WebActors itself provides an actor-based API for managing Web Workers in a way that largely abstracts the difference between code running in a web worker.
+Not only can WebActors be used within a worker, WebActors itself provides an actor-based API for managing Web Workers in a way that largely abstracts the difference between actors running in a web worker and actors running in the page context.

 ### WebActors.spawnWorker(scriptUrl)